grimmpp/home-assistant-eltako/docs/heating-and-cooling/readme.md

         sensor:                   # Rocker switch (3)
           id: "FE-DB-0A-1B"       # Address of switch (3)
           eep: "M5-38-08"         # EEP of switch (3).
-          data: 0x50              # In case of switch button needs to be specified.
+          switch-button: 0x50            # In case of switch button needs to be specified.
+E.g.
 ```